undergrad-partner-school

 Tuition and Fees

-For local residents, public county and municipal institutions reported that tuition costs were $3,612.
-Tuition fees were $7,224 for students coming from a different state.
-If you are an international student at Chattahoochee Valley Community College, you should know that the 2023 tuition amounted to $7,224, as well.
+According to the reports from public county and municipal institutions, tuition fees were $3,612 for area residents.
+For out-of-state students, tuition fees amounted to $7,224.
+For international students, tuition fees at this school amounted to $7,224, as well.
 Fees per academic year required of full-time students came to a total of $1,148 in 2023.

 Out-of-State $7,224 $1,148 $8,372